Willi Castro Player Props: Twins vs. Orioles

-On Friday, Willi Castro (.382 on-base percentage in past 10 games, 60 points above season-long percentage) and the Minnesota Twins play the Baltimore Orioles, whose starting pitcher will be Cole Irvin.
-First pitch is at 8:10 PM ET.
+On Saturday, Willi Castro (hitting .192 in his past 10 games) and the Minnesota Twins face the Baltimore Orioles, whose starting pitcher will be Tyler Wells.
+First pitch is at 2:10 PM ET.

-He had a hitless showing in his last game (0-for-2) against the Royals.
+In his last appearance, he went 1-for-3 with an RBI against the Orioles.

 Willi Castro Game Info & Props vs. the Orioles